syncfusion-content/xamarin-docs/Xamarin/Maps/UserInteraction.md

 ### Panning event

-Invoked while performing panning in the maps. `Panning` event has the following arguments.
+Called while performing panning in the maps. [`Panning`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfMaps.XForms.SfMaps.html#Syncfusion_SfMaps_XForms_SfMaps_Panning) event has the following arguments.

 * `Position` : Gets the screen point (x, y) coordinates of maps on panning.
 * `Started` : Gets the boolean value whether the control started panning action or not.
 * `Completed` : Gets the boolean value whether the control has completed panning action or not.

-N> If both `Started` and `Completed` are in false state, it indicates that the panning is in progress state.
+N> If both [`Started`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfMaps.XForms.MapPanUpdatedEventArgs.html#Syncfusion_SfMaps_XForms_MapPanUpdatedEventArgs_Started) and [`Completed`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfMaps.XForms.MapPanUpdatedEventArgs.html#Syncfusion_SfMaps_XForms_MapPanUpdatedEventArgs_Completed) are in false state, it indicates that the panning is in progress state.

 By the following code sample, you can add a sample flight route by dragging on the map.